cargomedia/pulsar-rest-api/README.md

   - `githubOauthSecret`: required.
 Github OAuth Application Secret.
   - `githubOrg`: required.
 Github organization.
 User needs to be member of that organization to get access to the interface of pulsar-rest-api.
   - `baseUrl`: required.
 URL where the pulsar-rest-api instance would have its web interface.
+  - `authorization`: optional.
+Authorization.
+    - `role`: required.
+The description of roles in app.
+If you use an organization in this section, you should consider the restriction that only the users with public access in the organization would have the corresponding role of the organization.
+To remove this restriction the Pulsar-Rest-Api would require a `user` scope for the user's Github account which is too much.
+For more information read https://developer.github.com/v3/orgs/.
+Also the current role model does not have any inheritance or any other relation in it.
+That means if user has the `write` role, he is still forbidden to to the actions that require the `read` role.
+So, for solving this you need to mention user in the both roles descriptions.
+      - `read`: required.
+Github users or organizations that have the read role.
+      - `write`: required.
+Github users or organizations that have the write role.
 - `ssl`: required if `authentication` block is presented else it's optional.
 Only if presented it should have its required options to be filled, otherwise no need to fill `ssl.key` and etc.
   - `key`: required if `pfx` isn't presented.
 Ssl private key file.
 Combine with `cert` option.
   - `cert`: required if `pfx` isn't presented.
 Ssl public certificate file.
 Combine with `key` option.
 Append CA-chain within this file.